-In addition, provincial multi-agency forums exist in five of the nine provinces in which the Chamber participates.
+In addition, provincial multi-agency forums exist in five of the nine provinces in which we participate.
 The provincial multi-agency forums feed into a multi-disciplinary coordinating body which deals with illegal mining and the smuggling of precious metals and diamonds across the five syndicate levels.
-The forums implement provincially-based disruptive operations and measures to identify and apprehend illegal miners and provide awareness and training to the SAPS and other authorities in identifying the different forms of precious metals, platinum group metals in particular.
+The forums implement provincially-based disruptive operations and measures to identify and apprehend illegal miners and provide awareness and training to the SAPS and other authorities in identifying the different forms of precious metals, PGMs in particular.

-The Chamber has also engaged at regional and international levels to create awareness of the issue globally.
+We have also engaged at regional and international levels to create awareness of the issue globally.